 - Spring: early January to late April

-- Academic Year: late August to late April (off for semester break)
+- Academic Year: late August to late April (off for winter break)

 - Undergraduate courses in: American studies, anthropology, architecture, art, art history, Asian studies, communication studies, media studies and production, economics, film and media arts, history, international business studies, Japanese (all levels), journalism, political science, psychology, and sociology

 - Specialized architecture program offered during the spring semester

 - Courses are taught by faculty from Japan, the U.S., and other countries around the world